-There are four quadrants that display the varying rose garden displays from the formal styled 17th-century designs through to the more informal of the 20th century.
+There are four quadrants that display the varying rose garden displays from the formal-styled 17th-century designs through to the more informal of the 20th century.
 I look forward to sharing the experience with you next year and filling this part of the post with beautiful blooms.

 This video shows the historic rose garden in summer and highlights what the volunteers who work there think of this tranquil place.

 Just a short stroll down from the castle you’ll come across the Pond Garden.
-A tranquil place that had a vibrant red Japanese Maple in peak form when we were there in early November.
+A tranquil place that had a vibrant red Japanese Maple in peak form when we were first there in early November.

 In autumn there wasn’t much happening here, but in summer I would imagine it is buzzing with life.
 The perfect place to stop and appreciate nature’s wildlife.